jmegs/static-starter/README.md

 # Static Starter

-Project starter when spinning up a static site wihout a js framework
+Project starter to spinning up a static site when you don't need a js framework.

 The scaffold includes:

-* [Eleventy][1] static site generator – a new, template language agnostic generator built with javascript
+* The [Eleventy][1] static site generator – a new, template language agnostic generator built with javascript
-* a Gulp-based asset pipeline:
+* A Gulp-based asset pipeline:
-  * postcss with [cssnext] and [imports]
+  * Postcss with [cssnext] and [imports]
-  * simple js concatenation
+  * Simple js concatenation
-  * processing images with [imagemin]
+  * Images optimization with [imagemin]
 * live reloading and mobile mirroring with [browsersync]

 ## Instructions